TerraUSD (UST) Market Cap Hits $723.03 Million

-TerraUSD (UST) traded down 26% against the US dollar during the 1 day period ending at 18:00 PM ET on June 29th.
-One TerraUSD coin can now be purchased for about $0.0641 or 0.00000217 BTC on major exchanges.
-TerraUSD has a total market capitalization of $723.03 million and approximately $129.58 million worth of TerraUSD was traded on exchanges in the last day.
-Over the last seven days, TerraUSD has traded down 26.9% against the US dollar.
+TerraUSD (UST) traded down 26% against the U.S. dollar during the one day period ending at 19:00 PM E.T. on July 2nd.
+Over the last seven days, TerraUSD has traded 26.9% lower against the U.S. dollar.
+TerraUSD has a market capitalization of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last day.
+One TerraUSD coin can currently be bought for approximately $0.0641 or 0.00000217 BTC on cryptocurrency exchanges.

 - ZYX (ZYX) traded up 24.9% against the dollar and now trades at $0.0252 or 0.00000083 BTC.